desmasud/Project-1/devlog.md

     - I have been devloped the three program and tested them.
 I have some java.Lang error.
 I am planning to fix it and propare for the submition.
     - The Driver program starts both the logger and the encryption program.
     - It has java.lang problem when I try to excute the instruciton and try to fix it.

+# 3-25-2025
+   - I will be able to finished the driver program. the challenging was handling the command line from the driver to the encryption.
+   - I have researched and tried to fix it.
+   - I have learnt how to use pipe to communicate two programmers each othe in java